 Warren Lee Cohen, MEd, BA Physics, is the Codirector of RSCT and the Director of Teacher Education.
-He directed Foundation Studies at Emerson College and has been a Waldorf teacher for 20 years.
+He directed Foundation Studies at Emerson College and has been a Waldorf class teacher.
 He is an avid sculptor, baker and author.

 Larry Glatt, DMA, MA, MMus, has been a music professor, Waldorf class teacher and music teacher.
 He is a performing musician, composer and recording artist.
 He teaches recorder, jazz band, chorus, and orchestra at the Hawthorne Valley Waldorf School.

 Sandra Ghali has a passion for creating a vibrant, well-formed classroom in which the curriculum comes to life in her students.
-She teaches at the Calgary Waldorf School and is excited to share the beauty and activity of this special year with colleagues about to take up a new class.
+She teaches at the Calgary Waldorf School and is excited to share the beauty and activity of grade 1 with colleagues about to take up a new class.

 Anna Gruda is a graduate of OCAD and RSCT.
-She teaches at the Toronto Waldorf School, RSCT and has been a class teacher and art teacher for over 25 years.
+She teaches at the Toronto Waldorf School and RSCT, and has been a class teacher and an art teacher.
 She has worked with combined grades and homeschoolers.

 Regine Kurek is an anthroposophical art therapist and biographical counsellor.
 She is the cofounder of Arscura – School for Living Art and works internationally developing art and art therapy courses.
 She is dedicated to art and personal development.

 Merwin Lewis, MMus, MLS, co-founded the London Waldorf School.
-For over 30 years he has educated children and helped train a generation of teachers.
+He has educated children and helped train a generation of teachers.
 Poet, playwright and composer, he is the first honorary recipient of RSCT’s Waldorf Teacher Education certificate.

 Patrice Maynard, MEd, is the Director of Publications and Development for the Research Institute for Waldorf Education.
 She was a leader in AWSNA and before that a Waldorf class and music teacher at the Hawthorne Valley School.

 Dawne McFarlane, MHSc, is a storyteller, Waldorf teacher, performing artist, and Coordinator of the Professional Development for Waldorf Teachers part-time program.
-Dawne has been telling stories at international festivals, in classrooms and around campfires for over 25 years.
+Dawne loves telling stories at international festivals, in classrooms and around campfires.

 Jef Saunders is director and faculty member of Arscura – School for Living Art.
 He is a biography counsellor and anthroposophically inspired art therapist.
 He currently divides his work between seeing patients and teaching.

-Brian Searson has been serving Waldorf education for 25 years as a class teacher and a specialist in the arts and music.
+Brian Searson has been serving Waldorf education as a class teacher and a specialist in the arts and music.
 He graduated from RSCT and enjoys creating spirit-filled festivals for community.

-Flora Seul-Jacklein has taught as language teacher at the Halton Waldorf School for over 20 years.
+Flora Seul-Jacklein was a language teacher at the Halton Waldorf School.
 She has worked in public and private schools and at university level.
 She currently works as a mentor, and serves as member of the AWSNA Board of Trustees.

-Jonathan Snow completed his artistic and pedagogical eurythmy training in Germany.
+Jonathan Snow completed his artistic and pedagogical eurythmy training.
 He taught there before coming to Toronto.
-He is a certified Bothmer gymnast and Spacial Dynamics Level I associate, and continually explores movement arts from dancing to martial arts.
+He is certified in Bothmer gymnast and Spacial Dynamics and enjoys many forms of movement from dancing to martial arts.